 On this page

 Bullying No Way: National week of action supports schools to work with parents, students and their school communities to find solutions to bullying and violent behaviour.
+It's held in the third week of August each year.

 The week gives schools the opportunity to: